 Assignment to Jobs

-The job properties panel offers a list-box to add any number of job resources.
+The job properties panel provides a list-box for adding any number of job resources.

-Job Resources have to be deployed to the respective Controller for which the workflow referencing the job resource is operated.
+Job Resources have to be deployed to the Controller operating the workflow, which is referenced by the job resource.

 - Job Resources are not maintained in versions.
 This translates to the fact that deployment of a modified Job Resource will make this resource immediately available for existing workflows.

 - Job Resources cannot be removed as long as a reference is available from a deployed workflow.

 A number of Arguments and Environment Variables can be provided from default Job Resources.
 These are available for download and can be assigned any workflows and jobs.

 For download and explanations see JS7 - Job Environment Variables.